lj-ditrapani/tic-tac-toe/README.md

 Then have your friend (assuming you have friends) open `<your ip>:8080/` in their browser.
 If you have no friends, open a private/incognito browser window to play against yourself.

+If you've run scoverage, make sure you `sbt coverageOff` and `sbt clean` before you build.

 Notes
 -----